nicholas-long/kb/hacking/to-try-lists/procedure.md

 - paste in to try list for every service
   - prioritize
     - dump data from anon shares before web
-- try name of service, software, company / site name, computer name, usernames as passwords
+- try name of service, software, company / site name, computer name, usernames as passwords or usernames
 - cewl wordlist
 - scan with `--vuln`
 - scan UDP ( slow, few ports as possible )